Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Background and Related Work

 An easy and intuitive way to increase the coverage for the active 3D measurement of specular surfaces is to increase the \textit{spatial (and angular) extent of the light source}.
-This is the basic idea behind \textit{deflectometry}, which is a well-known measurement principle in optical metrology \cite{knauer2004phase, huang2018review, faber2012deflectometry}.
+This is the basic idea behind \textit{deflectometry}, which is a well-known measurement principle in optical metrology \cite{knauer2004phase, huang2018review, faber2012deflectometry,burke2023deflectometry}.
 Deflectometry setups commonly use a display (e.g., LCD screen) as a light source.
 The reflection of this display at the specular surface is observed with a camera (\Cref{fig:Background}(c)).
 From the deformation of the (known) display pattern in the camera image, the normal map of the specular object can be calculated.
 Eventually, the object shape can be retrieved by gradient integration methods like the Frankot-Chellappa algorithm \cite{frankot1988method}, or iterative surface integration methods \cite{huang2012improvement, huang2015comparison}.
 Well-calibrated deflectometry setups can reach sub-micron depth resolution, which is the reason why deflectometry is widely used for industrial surface inspection of optical components \cite{shimizu2021insight, knauer2004phase}, to measure car bodies \cite{hofer2016infrared}, for cultural heritage \cite{willomitzer2020hand} or for eye surface measurement and tracking \cite{liang2016single, wang2023accurate, wang2023optimization}.
-Since deflectometry uses an external display for projecting on a specular surface, it is an active imaging method.
-Passive specular reconstruction using environment maps has been shown before by \citet{nishino2004eyes}, and more recently by \citet{glossyobjects2022} using neural rendering techniques.
-These passive methods commonly require the scene to be sufficiently "structured", leading to low-quality results in dark or "homogeneous-looking" environments.
+Deflectometry is classified as an active imaging method because it uses an external display to project patterns on specular surfaces.
+Passive specular reconstruction using environment maps has been shown before by Oren and Nayar \cite{oren1997theory}, Nishino and Nayar \cite{nishino2004eyes}, and more recently by Tiwary et al. \cite{glossyobjects2022} using neural rendering techniques.
+These passive methods commonly require the scene to be sufficiently ``structured", leading to low-quality results in dark or homogeneous-looking environments.

 In deflectometry, surface coverage for the measurement of specular objects is dependent on the object shape (e.g., convex, concave), as well as the size and standoff distance of the display.
 Increasing the coverage for complicated specular objects without using an elaborate dome arrangement is still a big problem for current state-of-the-art methods.
-A solution to this problem is one of the contributions of this paper.
+A solution to this problem is one of the contributions of our work.